The Doctor sighed and looked at the starfield stretched

 faces watched and arms reached out once more to help him to safety.

-As soon as he was clear he turned and reached his own
+As soon as he was clear he turned and reached his own arms out to pull

-arms out to pull Dominic out of the wrecked building.
-He had him by the
+Dominic from the wrecked building.
+He had him by the shoulders when there

-shoulders when there was a shout and a crash as the wreckage shifted and
+was a jolt and them a crash as the wreckage shifted and fell.
+A spar of

-fell.
-A spar of wood, broken into a vicious, splintered spear, sheared
+wood, broken into a vicious, splintered spear, sheared downwards.
+Dominic

-downwards.
-Dominic gave a scream and there was a sickening sound as it
+gave a scream and there was a sickening sound as it went through his back.

-went through his back.
-He looked at The Doctor with a shocked expression
+He looked at The Doctor with a shocked expression on his face.
+His mother’s

-on his face.
-His mother’s anguished cries filled the air as people
+anguished cries filled the air as people held her back.

 “Lift that damn thing!”
-The Doctor cried and
+The Doctor cried and he passed his

-receptors before gripping his arms tightly.
-Two men raised the beam that
+gripping his arms tightly.
+Two men raised the beam that the spar was attached

-the spar was attached too.
-Slowly the blood-stained splinter was pulled
+too.
+Slowly the blood-stained splinter was pulled out of his body.
+The

-out of his body.
-The Doctor pulled him free of the wreckage and scooped
+Doctor pulled him free of the wreckage and scooped him up in his arms.

-him up in his arms.
 He looked across at the TARDIS.
 He looked at the walkway.
+It was hanging

-I’m across,” he said.
+across,” he said.

 If he was an ordinary Human he couldn’t have done it.
 He would have